-(11) Income Taxes
+(13) Income Taxes

 Holdings was incorporated in March 2018 and the Company became a subsidiary of Holdings in March 2018.
 Beginning with the tax year 2019, the Company elected to file a consolidated tax return with Holdings.
-For State purposes, starting tax year 2018, the Company, has filed combined State returns with Holdings.
-The Company recorded a net provision (benefit) for income taxes of \$5,900 for the year ended December 31, 2023.
-As of December 31, 2023, the Company recorded a net deferred tax asset of \$1,950, an increase of \$195 from the year ended December 31, 2022, before valuation allowance, which consists primarily of net operating loss carryforwards, and accrued bonus.
+For State purposes, starting tax year 2018, the Company, has filed combined returns with Holdings for States.
+As of December 31, 2024, the Company recorded a net deferred tax liability of \$833, a decrease of \$2,800 from the year ended December 31, 2023, before valuation allowance, which consists primarily of net operating loss carryforwards, unrealized trading gain on private equity, accrued bonus and bed debt expenses.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Based upon the historic profitability of the company over the prior three years and projections for the future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences.
+Based upon the historic profitability of the company over the prior three years and projections for the future taxable income over the periods which the deferred tax assets are deductible, management believes it is more likely than not that the Company over the prior three deductible, management believes it is more likely than not that the Company over the periods which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences.

-At December 31, 2023, the Company has net operating loss carryforwards available for federal income tax purposes of approximately \$2,700 which expire in various years through December 31, 2037, which are subject to limitation as a result of a change in ownership pursuant to Section 382 of the Internal Revenue Code.
+At December 31, 2024, the Company has net operating loss carryforwards available for federal income tax purposes of approximately \$2,500 which expire in various years through December 31, 2037, which are subject to limitation as a result of a change in ownership pursuant to Section 382 of the Internal Revenue Code.
 The Company has provided for the applicable limitations in determining the current and future utilizable amount of the net operating losses ("NOLs").

 FASB ASC 740, requires the Company to determine whether it is more likely than not that a tax position will be sustained upon examination by the applicable tax authority based on technical merits of the position.
-Management has analyzed the tax positions taken by the Company and has concluded that as of December 31, 2023, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the consolidated statement of financial condition.
+Management has analyzed the tax positions taken by the Company and has concluded that as of December 31, 2024, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the consolidated statement of financial condition.